GoogleCloudPlatform/webapp2/docs/guide/routing.rst

     uri = uri_for('wiki-page', page='my-first-page')
     # /wiki/my-first-page?format=atom
     uri = uri_for('wiki-page', page='my-first-page', format='atom')

+Variables are passed as keyword arguments and are required if the route defines them.
+Also, when calling ``uri_for()``, a few keywords have special meaning:

+_full
+  If True, builds an absolute URI.
+_scheme
+  URI scheme, e.g., `http` or `https`.
+If defined, an absolute URI is always returned.
+_netloc
+  Network location, e.g., `www.google.com`.
+If defined, an absolute URI is always returned.
+_fragment
+  If set, appends a fragment (or "anchor") to the generated URI.

 Check :meth:`webapp2.Router.build` in the API reference for a complete explanation of the parameters used to build URIs.